Tarkus: Reception

-Although it is now considered a quintessential progressive rock album, Tarkus received generally unfavourable reviews from critics upon its release, such as David Lebin in Rolling Stone who wrote: "Tarkus records the failure of three performers to become creators.
+Although it is now considered a quintessential progressive rock album, Tarkus received generally unfavorable reviews from critics upon its release.
+New Musical Expresss Richard Green, who had given high praise to the band's debut, bemoaned that "there are some nice passages, but these are almost completely buried by the overall cacophonous ostentation."
+In America, David Lebin in Rolling Stone wrote: "Tarkus records the failure of three performers to become creators.
 Regardless of how fast and how many styles they can play.
 Emerson, Lake and Palmer will continue turning out mediocrity like Tarkus until they discover what, if anything, it is that they must say on their own and for themselves."
+On the other hand, Chris Welch at Melody Maker heaped praise, describing the title suite as "dramatic, probing, explosive, full of theatre and convincing grandeur."

 François Couture, in a retrospective review for AllMusic, said that Tarkus is "a very solid album, especially to the ears of prog rock fans – no Greg Lake acoustic ballads, no lengthy jazz interludes".
 Couture concluded, "More accomplished than the trio's first album, but not quite as polished as Brain Salad Surgery, Tarkus is nevertheless a must-have."
 Paul Stump's 1997 History of Progressive Rock praised the album's title track but criticized the "enervatingly portentous lyrics" and the traditional form of the solos (beginning and ending on downbeats, using blues voicings).
 He also said the two comedy songs ("Jeremy Bender" and "Are you Ready Eddie?") "have aged embarrassingly."

 Emerson said that Tarkus was one of his favourite albums, "not least because the title track has taken on a life of its own".

 In 2015, Sean Murphy of PopMatters ranked Tarkus the 21st best classic progressive rock album of all time.